PaulGreetham/wishlist/README.md

-# WishList App
+# Shopping WishList App

-## Shopping Wish list
+## About

-A wish list app that allows users to:

-1. add an item
-2. mark an item as 'done'
-3. toggle between 'done' and 'not done'
-4. delete the item

-In this exercise your task is to create a simple shopping wish list app - no backend required.
-Exactly how you implement and design this is up to you - but your solution should be implemented in the files `index.html`, `wishlist.ts` (that gets transpiled to `/dist/wishlist.js`) and `style/wishlist.css` in the `src` folder.
-You may use the screenshot at the bottom of this page as inspiration.
+I created a shopping wishlist app that enables the user to add an item by add a 'title' and 'description' and clicking the 'add to wishlist' button.
+This then creates a new item card that can be toggled to either 'done' or 'not done' as well as deleted when 'done'.
+When the card is 'done' it is visually different and can be easily identifed.
+A new card item is added to the top of the list; when toggled done, it goes to the bottom of the list.

 ### Technical information

-- the shopping wish list is in a state object and _NOT_ in the DOM, which renders the view based on the state.
+- the shopping wish list is in a state object and _NOT_ in the DOM, which renders the view based on the stat
-- uses Semantic html elements.
+- uses Semantic html elements
-- uses a clear naming strategy for css and class names.
+- uses a clear naming strategy for css and class names
-- uses BEM.
+- uses BEM
-- is made with a mobile first approach.
+- is made with a mobile first approach

+### Project Aims

+I created this project:
+- to use state management to control the UI
+- use CSS transition and box shadow (on hover) to create a dynamic feel
-- persists the state in [localstorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).
+- use the cool teal/purple color palate
+- practice responsive design